itsabubakar/paper-thoughts/Tasks.md

 - [x] add content to home page
 - [x] clicking on your name should take you to your profile with all your info
 - [x] home page should pull content from firebase
-- [] be able to edit your profile
+- [] be able to edit your profile 2
-- [] authors should pull users with short stories
+- [] authors should pull users with short stories 3
-- [] poets should pull users with poems
+- [] poets should pull users with poems 4
-- [] edit pages that don't need state to run on server
+- [] edit pages that don't need state to run on server 5
+- [] tweak explore page to work with pagination 6
-- [] add search
+- [] add search 7
+- [] add sharing functionalities 8
+- [] create a collection for featured articles and figure out a way to do it 9
 - [] add a states counter for posts views
-- [] add sharing functionalities
-- [] create a collection for featured articles and figure out a way to do it

 ## Nice to have